manesioz/iGEM-2019/README.md

 # iGEM-2019
-iGEM 2019 models n whatnot
+iGEM 2019 models and other relevant dry lab info